Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.24 team ERA that ranks 17th across all MLB pitching staffs.
+- The Dodgers' 4.21 team ERA ranks 16th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.